devpin95/MeshGenerator/README.md

 ##### Octave Noise Panel
 <p align="center"><img src="http://dpiner.com/projects/MeshGenerator/images/GuideOctaveNoiseOverview.png" width="400"></p>

-- `Sample Range` - The range of lattice values to sample from.
+- `Sample Range` - The range of values to sample from.
 - `Octaves 1-5` - Toggle layer, set frequency and amplitude values.
 See [Octave Noise](#octave-noise) for more information.
 - `Remap Range` - The range to remap the output of the noise function.
 - `Invert` - Sets the output, `y` to `1 - y`